 Example: Time-Pressure Cross Section of AIRS Relative Humidity (Daytime/Ascending) over California/Nevada/Arizona region, 2010-2012.
 The seasonal drying of the atmosphere during the warmest months of summer is visible in this plot.
-(Note, this image was labeled “Cross Map” as this was the name of the service when the plot was created.)
+(Note, this image was labeled “Cross Map”, as this was the name of the service when the plot was created.)

 Several of the variables in Giovanni have a vertical dimension in addition to the horizontal dimensions of Longitude and Latitude.
-For example, the Atmospheric Infrared Sounder (AIRS) data variables of temperature, relative humidity, and some atmospheric gases (including methane and ozone) have a vertical dimension of atmospheric pressure.
+For example, the Atmospheric Infrared Sounder (AIRS) data variables of temperature, relative humidity, and some atmospheric gasses (including methane and ozone) have a vertical dimension of atmospheric pressure.
 The vertical profile plot option displays a profile of the given variable, which is first averaged over the user-selected region and then over the selected period.

 Example: Vertical Profiles of AIRS Monthly Air Temperature and Relative Humidity for the eastern tropical North Atlantic Ocean off of northern Africa.
 The Saharan Air Layer is characterized by low relative humidity.